nilx/retinex_pde/lmps_retinex_poisson_equation/src/README.txt

 # OVERVIEW

-This source code provides an implementation of the Retinex theory by a Poisson equation, as described on
+This source code provides an implementation of the Retinex theory by a Poisson equation, as described in IPOL
     http://www.ipol.im/pub/algo/lmps_retinex_poisson_equation/.

-This program reads a TIFF image, performs a DFT, then solved the Poisson equation in the Fourier space and performs an inverse DFT.
+This program reads a TIFF image, performs a DFT, then solves the Poisson equation in the Fourier space and performs an inverse DFT.
 The result is normalized and written as a TIFF image.

 The same normalization is also performed on a unmodified image, for comparison.
-The normalization method is the "simplest color balance", as described on
+The normalization method is the "simplest color balance", as described in IPOL
     http://www.ipol.im/pub/algo/lmps_simplest_color_balance/.

 Only 8bit RGB TIFF images are handled.
 Other TIFF files are implicitly